Tim-Mclennan/Google-Book-Search/README.md

 I love solving problems and continuously teaching myself new concepts.
 I have years of professional experience and seeking to develop myself in a technical team.

-### Google Book Search
+# Google Book Search

-The objective of creating this Google Book Search is to showcase a sample of the frontend skills I have learnt while attending Nology's software engineering program.
+The objective of creating this Google Book Search is to showcase some of the frontend skills I have learnt while attending Nology's software engineering program.

 The languages and techniques I have used in this project include:
 - HTML